cs231n/cs231n.github.io/rnn.md

   <div class="figcaption"> <b> Figure 1.</b> Different (non-exhaustive) types of Recurrent Neural Network architectures.
 Red boxes are input vectors.
 Green boxes are hidden layers.
 Blue boxes are output vectors.</div>
 </div>

+### Why are existing convnets insufficient?
+The existing convnets are insufficient to deal with tasks that have inputs and outputs with variable sequence lengths.
+In the example of video captioning, inputs have variable number of frames (e.g. 10-minute and 10-hour long video) and outputs are captions of variable length.
+Convnets can only take in inputs with a fixed size of width and height and cannot generalize over inputs with different sizes.
+In order to tackle this problem, we introduce Recurrent Neural Networks (RNNs).

-A Recurrent Neural Network is basically a blackbox (Figure 2), where it has a state and it receives through timesteps input vectors.
-At every single timestep we feed in an input vectors into the RNN and it can modify that state as a function of what it receives at every single timestep.
-There are weights inside the RNN and when we tune those weights, the RNN will have a different behavior in terms of how its state evolves, as it receives these inputs.
-Usually we are also interested in producing an output based on the RNN state, so we can produce these output vectors on top of the RNN (as depicted in Figure 2).
+### Recurrent Neural Network
+RNN is basically a blackbox (Figure 2), where it has an “internal state” that is updated as a sequence is processed.
+At every single timestep, we feed in an input vector into RNN where it modifies that state as a function of what it receives.
+When we tune RNN weights, RNN will show different behaviors in terms of how its state evolves as it receives these inputs.
+We are also interested in producing an output based on the RNN state, so we can produce these output vectors on top of the RNN (as depicted in Figure 2.

 <div class="fig figcenter fighighlight">
   <img src="/assets/rnn/rnn_blackbox.png" width="20%" >
-  <div class="figcaption">Figure 2.
-Simplified RNN box.</div>
+  <div class="figcaption"><b>Figure 2. </b>Simplified RNN box.</div>
 </div>

 More precisely, RNN can be represented as a recurrence formula of some function $$f_W$$ with